Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

-## 🔭🔍🛜 WLAN Scan, BSS Discovery & Audit
+## 🔭🔍🛜 WLAN Scan & BSS Discovery
+_A Wi-Fi analyzer tool helps you track and analyze your wireless network's performance with ease.
+With WiFi Analyzer's network admins can collect information from different wireless components such as WLCs and access points to determine the availability and performance of your wireless network._
 - [Wi-Fi Analyzer]()
 - [NetSpot]()

 ## 📣💊🧮 Beacon Overhead Calculation
 _One of the most commonly cited best practices among Wi-Fi professionals is to the limit the number of SSIDs you have configured on your WLAN in order to reduce the amount of overhead on the network and to maintain high performance. **CWNP Standard = no more than 5 SSIDs, for best results maximum 3 SSIDs**_